 Analyzing Norwegian Cruise Line's Unusual Options Activity

-Norwegian Cruise Line (NYSE:NCLH) shares experienced unusual options activity on Friday.
-The stock price moved up to $27.34 following the option alert.
+On Tuesday, shares of Norwegian Cruise Line (NYSE:NCLH) saw unusual options activity.
+After the option alert, the stock price moved down to $26.54.

 - Sentiment: BULLISH